 - You don’t see most of the flowers as the basket is above your head.

 - The flowers quickly fade and you can never get the same intensity as in the garden centre.

-- It’s a right royal pain to water properly, unless you put in on the floor first.
-Mostly the water just runs straight through.
+- It’s a right royal pain to water properly, the water just runs straight through.

 - After a few days of summer sun – it all seems a bit shrivelled.

-- The plants seem to get eaten by bugs really easily.
+- The plants seem to get eaten by bugs really quickly.

-- After a few weeks, you’re unsure whether it’s a feature or an eysore, half the plants seem to have died, apart from the ivy, which has grown over everything else.
+- After a few weeks, half the plants seem to have died, apart from the ivy, which has grown over everything else.

 - Birds have pecked out the lining for nesting material, so the basket looks a bit tatty